 German’s Wolfgang Schaeuble told CNBC that emerging countries first had to do their homework, before demanding solidarity from the rest of the G20.

-Japan's Taro Aso said the Fed's tapering of its stimulus programme was positive as it reflected an improving U.S. economy, even if it raised the risk of sharp capital outflows from other countries.
+Japan’s Taro Aso said the Fed’s taper was positive as it reflected an improving U.S. economy, even if it raised the risk of sharp capital outflows from some others.

 “It is important for emerging economies to correct these things by making their own efforts,” Aso said in Tokyo.

 Developing nations from South Africa to Turkey to Russia have seen their currencies crumble in recent months as the prospect of higher returns in the United States sucked foreign funds from their economies.